-- Contributions recovering sunk assets would exceed avoidable costs thereby sending signals inconsistent with the conditions for allocative efficiency; and - Contributions reflecting shared assets would inefficiently penalise consumption by new customers compared with existing customers, as such costs do not vary by location.
+- Contributions recovering sunk assets would exceed avoidable costs thereby sending signals inconsistent with the conditions for allocative efficiency; and - Contributions reflecting shared assets would inefficiently penalise consumption by new customers compared with existing customers, as such costs do not vary by location.53 equally by new and existing customers.
+Therefore, it argued that shared costs ought to be signalled to all customers through the usage charge.54

-The ESC considered that the need for shared assets - which it defined very broadly to include assets servicing more than one development - was driven equally by new and existing customers.
-Therefore, it argued that shared costs ought to be signalled to all customers through the usage charge.
+The ESC considered that the need for shared assets - which it defined very broadly to include assets servicing more than one development - was driven

-&lt;sup>49 ESC, 2008 Water Price Review Consultation Paper, Framework and Approach, December 2006.
+49 ESC, 2008 Water Price Review Consultation Paper, Framework and Approach, December 2006.